 LAN is stepping up flights as a result, says Travel Weekly.
 “The carrier now fields four nonstop flights per week from New York Kennedy to Santiago plus daily service from Kennedy via Lima, Peru; 10 weekly flights from Miami; and three weekly, nonstop flights from Los Angeles plus four via Lima.
 This month, the airline is set to launch service to Toronto.

-[Photo by Lorie Bennett, from our review of Explora Salto Chico in Patagonia.]
+[Photo courtesy of Explora Salto Chico in Patagonia.]